poojan-1510/Ansible-Terraform-Jenkins-CICD/README.md

 ---

-## Terraform Workflow
+## Terraform and ansible Workflow

-Navigate to the Terraform directory and run all commands:
+For terraform: Navigate to the Terraform directory and run all commands:

+For ansible : Navigate to the Ansible directory, update inventory ip with Terraform outputs ip , and run all playbooks:

 ```bash
 cd terraform